ismailmohammad/cscu-exambank-deprecated/README.md

 ```

 ### To Run Server
-Create a .env file with the following variables
+Create a .env file with the following variables Keep in mind ADMIN_TOKEN/STUDENT_TOKEN are just temporary environment variables and will not be used going onto prod.
+It is in effect for the mock authentication system prior to implementation with Ryerson SCS.
 ```
 MASTER_TOKEN=mastertoken
+ADMIN_TOKEN=admintoken
+STUDENT_TOKEN=studenttoken
 MONGO_URL=mongodb://localhost:27017/exambank
 SALT=3^dMjq&7YDW!MAjF94bDYeamy6Nkrwj
 ```